redis/node-redis/README.md

 * `redis.createClient(redis_url, options)`
 * `redis.createClient(port, host, options)`

+Note: when `options.socket` is specified the reconnect feature won't work.

 #### `options` is an object with the following possible properties:
 * `host`: *127.0.0.1*; The host to connect to
 * `port`: *6370*; The port to connect to